Primordial non-Gaussianities from inflation

 $\delta g_{00}$ itself provides one scalar field.
-Another is generated by making a three-vector from a scalar field by taking its spatial derivative; thus $\delta g_{0i} \sim \partial_i B$ also contains one scalar field. $\delta g_{ij}$ contains two scalar fields---specifically, its trace and one more generated by taking two derivatives of a scalar function, $\partial_i\partial_j\xi$.
+Another is generated by making a three-vector from a scalar field by taking its spatial derivative; thus $\delta g_{0i} \sim \partial_i B$ contains a scalar field. $\delta g_{ij}$ contains two scalar fields---they are its trace and one generated by taking two derivatives of a scalar function, $\partial_i\partial_j\xi$.
 Including a final fluctuation for the actual scalar field $\delta\phi$, all told there are five separate scalar fields.

-Most of these fields have no physical meaning.
-Two of them, for example, are related to how the coordinates were chosen.
-Dividing a general coordinate transformation, $x^\mu \to x^\mu + \delta x^\mu$, into its temporal and spatial pieces, there is one scalar function in $\delta x^0$ and it is again possible to form a spatial vector by taking a spatial derivative of a second, $\delta x^i \sim \delta^{ij}\partial_j f$.
-Additionally, it will soon become apparent that two more are non-propagating degrees of freedom fixed by two constraints.
-Thus, the five potential scalar fields are reduced by four, leaving but a single physical field.
-This section will show how this reduction proceeds before isolating this remaining physical scalar field and analyzing how its dynamics lead to a prediction for the two-point function.
+Most of these fields have no independent physical meaning.
+Two of them, for example, are determined by how the coordinates are chosen.
+Dividing a general coordinate transformation, $x^\mu \to x^\mu + \delta x^\mu$, into its temporal and spatial pieces, there is one scalar function in $\delta x^0$ and it is again possible to form a spatial vector by taking a derivative of a second, $\delta x^i \sim \delta^{ij}\partial_j f$.
+Additionally, it will later become apparent that two more of these scalar fields are non-propagating degrees of freedom fixed by two constraints.
+Thus, the five potential scalar fields are reduced by four, leaving a single physical field.
+The following calculation shows how this reduction proceeds, isolating this one physical scalar field and then analysing how its dynamics lead to a prediction for the two-point function.